simonzhang00/ripser-plusplus/README.md

 Open the *.gpu.barcodes and *.cpu.barcodes files in the text editor to see the barcodes.

-In general, to run in the build folder, type:
+In general, to run in the build directory, type:

 ```
 ./ripser++ [options] inputfile
 ```

-where inputfile has path relative to the build folder
+where inputfile has path relative to the build directory

 options: